-MSN 572/872 NE PRACTICUM II - INSTRUCTION DESIGN IN NURSING EDUCATION: CLASSROOM TEACHING focuses on the development of teaching/learning strategies and methods for educating associate or baccalaureate degree nursing students in the classroom setting (which may include simulation learning environments and skills labs).
+MSN 872 NE PRACTICUM II- INSTRUCTION DESIGN IN NURSING EDUCATION: CLASSROOM TEACHING The course focus is on the development of teaching/learning strategies and methods for educating associate or baccalaureate degree nursing students in the classroom setting (which may include simulation earning environments and skills labs).
 Multiple theories of learning and effective classroom instruction are explored and applied in course assignments.
 Consideration is given to diverse student learning needs, use of technology in teaching and needs of students related to generational differences.
-Assessment and evaluation of teaching effectiveness, curriculum development and program evaluation are discussed in detail with students who then apply this new knowledge at their practicum setting via site assessment.
-Taken in the fall semester immediately after MSN 571/871.
-Prerequisites: MSN 538, EDG 877, EDG 807, EDG 5/821 BIOL 5/836, MSN 5/871.
+Assessment and evaluation of teaching effectiveness, curriculum development and program evaluation are discussed in detail with students, who then apply this new knowledge at their practicum setting via site assessment.
 4 credits.